Our Global Gourmet recipe series is designed to bring the foods we loved while traveling into our own kitchens and onto our own dinner tables.

 Branzino is a delectable light, mild-flavored fish that is perfect when grilled whole, with just a little olive oil, salt and pepper.

-- Four whole branzini—scaled and cleaned, bones remaining
+- 4 whole branzini (small)—scaled and cleaned, bones remaining

 - Salt and pepper